 In other words, the JCCU provides a direct opportunity for you to constructively criticise, praise and complain about the course, and also to suggest improvements.
-Information about the JCCU, including the current student representatives, and previous minutes can be found at: www.materials.ox.ac.uk/teaching/jccu.html.
+Information about the JCCU, including the current student representatives, and previous minutes can be found on the JCCU site in Sharepoint and via Canvas.

 The Committee consists of normally three students from each year group, as well as members of academic staff.
 We meet once a term over a light lunch.
-The Chair is always an undergraduate (currently Yuyang Shen (yuyang.shen@stcatz.ox.ac.uk)), and the Secretary is currently the Deputy Administrator (Academic), Philippa Moss, who is also an ex officio member of the Committee.
-Other ex officio members of the Committee are the Director of Studies, Dr Adrian Taylor, the Chair of Faculty, Prof James Marrow, the Practical Courses Organiser, Prof Sergio Lozano-Perez, and the Part II Project Organiser, Prof Keyna O'Reilly.
+The Chair is always an undergraduate (currently Danyaal Abdul (danyaal.abdul@st-annes.ox.ac.uk), and the Secretary is currently the Senior Education Officer, Ellie Thornton, who is also an ex officio member of the Committee.
+Other ex officio members of the Committee are the Director of Undergraduate Studies, Prof. James Marrow, the Chair of Faculty, Prof. Susie Speller, the Practical Courses Organiser, Prof. Pete Nellist, the Part II Project Organiser, Prof Jan Czernuszka and the Education Manager, Philippa Moss.

 Probably the most obvious indication to undergraduates of the JCCU's existence is the lecture and coursework feedback questionnaires that are considered by the Committee each term.
-We are currently trialling the use of electronic questionnaires and the online surveys will be available towards the end of each course or piece of coursework.
-The questionnaires are analysed and summarized by the Deputy Administrator (Academic).
+We use electronic questionnaires and the online surveys will be available towards the end of each course or piece of coursework.
+The questionnaires are analysed and summarized by the Education Manager and then passed to the lecturers for review.

 Positive comments are encouraged as well as negative ones.
 Please do take the time to complete these.
 All comments are carefully considered by the Academic Committee and both major and minor changes are continually made to courses in the light of student feedback.
 In addition, a summary of the completed questionnaires is available to the Head of Department, for use in lecturers' annual appraisals, and cases for promotion and references.
 If you have any issues regarding the course, from lectures, to practicals, to maths classes, you should raise these with your year representative who in turn will raise them at the following JCCU meeting.
-Details of the current members are available on the Materials Teaching Committees area of Weblearn at https://weblearn.ox.ac.uk/portal/site/:mpls:materials:tcomms.

 Another role of the JCCU is to arrange social functions (such as the annual drinks party) and overseas industrial tours (usually annually).
-Recent successes were the industrial tours to: Ontario in Canada Easter 2015, Sweden in Easter 2016, Beijing in Easter 2017 and the south of France in Easter 2018.
-The Worshipful Company of Armourers and Brasiers, The Worshipful Company of Ironmongers, The IOM3 and industrial sponsors supported these trips.
+Prior to the pandemic, previous successes were the industrial tours to: Beijing in Easter 2017, the south of France in Easter 2018, Singapore in Easter 2019.
+The Worshipful Company of Armourers' and Brasiers', The Worshipful Company of Ironmongers, The IOM3 and industrial sponsors supported these trips.